asadallahi/weather_api_frontend/README.md

 I used  `react-router-dom` and other third party libraries (like Bootstrap) for setting up UI.

-we can prevent from requesting every time  and getting data after `10 minutes` based on the requirements (pdf file).
+we can use **Redux** for storing our global states. for each server request beside saving the objects, we also store the `last_fetched_time` to prevent from requesting every time and getting data after `10 minutes` based on the requirements (pdf file).
 I didn't have enough time to complete the `caching mechanism`

-### Backend
-As I mentioned before, I didn't have enough experience with `Symfony 3` syntax to complete the project on desired time.
-I Spent most of my time connecting to *Postgres database*.

-If I got more time (about 1-2 days) for learning the **Symfony** syntax it certainly would be better than this.